chrisjwelly/blog/source/_posts/Career-Progression-CS3230-TA.md

 ## Conclusion
 Overall, I enjoyed being a CS3230 TA this recent semester.
 Doing CS3230 preparation work is actually like therapy for me when I am too lazy to do work that I am supposed to do, like my own modules.
 Oops.
 I suppose it is as such because I know what I should be doing in CS3230, it is just a lot of work.
 Whereas my own module is where I learn new things and had to struggle a bit more.

 I personally do think that CS3230 is not an easy module.
 It requires more-than-average mathematical maturity, and I do try my best to make the content as accessible as possible.
 I received some thank-you emails from people not even from my class and these are little things that motivate me to keep moving forward!
-Nothing makes me happier to hear that people are benefitting from the effort I put in to deliver the content.
+Nothing makes me happier than to hear that people are benefitting from the effort I put in to deliver the content.

 {% asset_img thank-you-email.png "A thank-you email by a student" %}

 Of course, I have to thank my own students as well!
 Thank you for patiently bearing with my teachings.
 I think I received pretty good feedback from them, but I will continue thinking of ways to improve!
-We took a class photo over zoom on our final tutorial!
+We took a class photo over Zoom on our final tutorial!
 Funnily enough, it was the first time I saw some of them, hahaha

 {% asset_img cs3230-tut07-ay2122s1.jpg "CS3230 AY21/22 S1 (Tut 07)" %}